Open-Vocabulary Octree-Graph for 3D Scene Understanding: Experiment

 \subsection{Implementation Details}

 We use CropFormer \cite{Cropformer} as the 2D proposal generator following \cite{maskclustering}.
 To extract visual features, we test two commonly used VLMs, \emph{i.e.,} CLIP ViT-H \cite{CLIP} and OVSeg ViT-L \cite{OVSeg}.
 We adopt TAP \cite{Tap} for generating the mask caption.
 Additionally, we filtered out masks with pixels less than \(25\) and segments with points less than \(50\).
-The similarity threshold \(\tau_d\) and under-segment filtering threshold \(\tau_u\) are empirically set to \(0.7\) and \(0.01\).
-Considering the dimensions of indoor objects, we set the maximum depth \(L_\mathrm{max}\) of the adaptive-octree to 4 and establish an edge threshold \(\tau_r\) of 3 meters within the graph.
+The similarity threshold \(\tau_d\) is empirically set to \(0.7\).
+The group split interval $I$, the under-segment filtering threshold \(\tau_u\), and the decay parameter $\theta_i$ are set to 200, 0.02, and 0.8 through hyper-parameter experiments.
+Considering the dimensions of indoor objects, we set the maximum depth \(L_\mathrm{max}\) of the adaptive-octree to 4.